Skip to main

 New Artificial Intelligence Certificate

-Starting this spring, undergraduate students across the University have the opportunity to enroll in the new AI certificate program.
+Starting Spring 2025, undergraduate students across the University have the opportunity to enroll in the new AI certificate program.
 The 12-credit certificate offers mostly hands-on, in-person coursework and is open to students from all UK colleges.

 The certificate program aims to arm students with the AI literacy necessary in today’s world.
 Despite popular belief, AI systems do not operate independently and require human participation to reach decisions.